edbkei/dissertation/README.md

 export FLASK_APP=apps.py \
 flask run --host=0.0.0.0

 apps.py contains execution command module of Hyperledger Fabric.
 Binding to 0.0.0.0 is necessary to external IP be visible.
+Command netstat -antp or ss -lntp can be used to check ports are up and running.

 ## 3. Test
 ### 3.1 Test Environment